To skip the introduction, click on Today’s Interesting Tidbit.

 Rotating Your Screen Using Keyboard Shortcuts

 Disclaimer: I accept no responsibility for misuse of this information.
-Works on Windows 7 – 10.
+Works on at least Windows 7 – 10.

 Change the orientation of your screen by holding down the Control key, then holding down the Alt key, and finally pressing one of the arrow keys.
 Both Ctrl and Alt should still be held down while pressing the arrow key.
 It’s easy to figure out what each arrow does once you know one command, but here they all are for a landscape-oriented monitor: